-Should be anodized, corrosion-resistant saltwater models that will hold a full fly line, plus approximately 200 yards of 20 lb. backing.
+Should be anodized, corrosion-resistant saltwater models that will hold a full fly line, plus approximately 200 yards of 20 lb. backing for bonefish and permit, and 250 yards of 30-50 pound backing for tarpon.
 Reels equipped with high quality, smooth, drags are essential to prevent break-offs from the blistering runs of a hooked fish.

 Spin Fishing Suggestions